Hodkovice nad Mohelkou

 Hodkovice nad Mohelkou (until 1949 Hodkovice; Liebenau) is a town in Liberec District in the Liberec Region of the Czech Republic.
 It has about 3,000 inhabitants.
+The town proper is located on the Mohelka River in the Jičín Uplands.
 The historic town centre is well preserved and is protected as an urban monument zone.

 Administrative division

 Hodkovice nad Mohelkou consists of five municipal parts (in brackets population according to the 2021 census):